Tracardi/tracardi-api/docs/flow/actions/string_similarity_action.md

 # Output

-Returns result of the searching algorithm
+Returns the result of similarity check.

 Example: